livecomsjournal/journal_information/for_authors.md

 B. A much more detailed section with the necessary rationale for the checklist, which would act as more complete “best practices” description, with significant detail as to the possible alternative ways to accomplish a given task, when one would be better than another, and significant literature documentation about reasons for choices.

-** Living Reviews**: Perpetual reviews, like standard reviews, except that they can be updated as information comes out, and can be responsive to community input, and remain up to date on the current state of the field as it evolves.
+**Perpetual Reviews**: These are like standard reviews, except that they can be updated as information comes out, and can be responsive to community input, and remain up to date on the current state of the field as it evolves.

 # Review process